509th Bomb Wing: History

-World War 2
+World War II

 The wing's 509th Operations Group is a direct descendant organization of the World War II 509th Composite Group (509th CG).
 The 509th CG had a single mission: to drop the atomic bomb.
 The group made history on 6 August 1945, when the Boeing B-29 Superfortress "Enola Gay," piloted by Col. Paul W. Tibbets Jr., dropped the first atomic bomb on Hiroshima, Japan.
 The B-29 "Bockscar," piloted by Maj.
 Charles Sweeney, flew over the Japanese mainland on 9 August 1945 and dropped the second atomic bomb on Nagasaki.

 Cold War

 The wing was established as 509th Bombardment Wing, Very Heavy on 3 November 1947 and organized on 17 November 1947.
 The initial mission of the 509th Bomb Wing was to carry out strategic bombing missions using Atomic Bombs at the discretion of the President of the United States.

 The wing's mission expanded in July 1948 when it received the 509th Air Refueling Squadron and its KB-29M hose-type tankers and later with B/KB–29P boom–type tankers.
 Although aerial refueling had been accomplished as far back as the 1920s, the Air Force decided to make it a permanent part of its operations.
 In fact, the 509th AREFS was one of the first two AREFSs ever activated.
 In the first week of December 1948, the squadron began receiving the KB-29M, modified B-29 bombers capable of providing air-to-air refueling for bombers using a refueling hose [vs. today's USAF standard flying boom].
 With the addition of tankers, the 509th's bombers could reach nearly any point on earth.
 In June 1950, the wing received the B-50D Superfortress and in January 1954, the KC-97 Stratofreighter replaced the aging KB-29Ms.

 The 509th BW entered the jet age in June 1955 when it received the B-47E Stratojet, the first all-jet bomber.
-Deployed as a wing several times in the early 1950s, three times to England on REFLEX deployments and once to Guam, the wing also deployed individual squadrons at other times.
+Deployed as a wing several times in the early 1950s, three times to England on Operation Reflex deployments and once to Guam, the wing also deployed individual squadrons at other times.
 Temporarily had no refueling unit during 1958.
 The 509th BW moved its personnel and equipment to Pease Air Force Base, New Hampshire in August 1958.

-By 1961 it was believed that the B-47 was becoming obsolete and President John F. Kennedy directed that the phaseout of the B-47 be accelerated.
-However this was delayed in July by the onset of the Berlin crisis of 1961–62.

-There, the wing continued to function as an integral part of Strategic Air Command (SAC).
+By 1961, it was believed that the B-47 was becoming obsolete, and President John F. Kennedy directed that the phaseout of the B-47 be accelerated.
+However this was delayed in July by the onset of the Berlin Crisis of 1961.
+At Pease, the wing continued to function as an integral part of Strategic Air Command (SAC).
 By 1965, its B-47s were scheduled for retirement.
 Unfortunately, this retirement also included the 509th.
-Fate intervened, however, as SAC decided to keep the 509th alive and equipped it with B-52s and KC-135s.
+Fate intervened, however, as SAC decided to keep the 509th alive and re-equip it.